Three Proofs in Generative Animation

 The second unique capacity is the collapse of the resistance-to-scale ratio.
 The founding paradox of animation represents total imaginative freedom at total production cost, structured the entire medium of animation for over a century.
 Every major development in animation was an attempt to relieve that paradox while preserving its freedom.
 Generative animation collapses it more radically than any prior technology.
 A solo director can produce feature-length work across multiple animation registers at a cost that would not have covered a single scene in the old pipelines.
 The three features were made at a total budget of under five thousand dollars.
 That figure will reshape who can enter animation, what kinds of stories can be told, and how the medium develops from this point forward.

-Generative animation encounters a fourth capacity: latent space.
-The model has tendencies, biases, failure modes, coherence limits, and habits of association that the director must learn to navigate, exploit, and push against.
+Generative animation encounters a capacity in machine collaboration.
+The model has tendencies, biases, and failure modes.
+The director must learn to navigate, exploit, and push against these tendencies.
 Through the new limitations, an entirely new aesthetic language emerges.

 The Losses